 Males tend to be more forward.
 They vocalize more and have a larger vocabulary.
 They’ll also generally be attention-seekers!
 You might see your male strutting, making a heart shape with his wings, knocking on objects and hopping around.

 The exact size requirements for a cockatiel cage depend on how much time your bird spends in there.
-If it has free access to the rest of the room all day long, that’s obviously different compared to when you only offer a few hours of out of cage time a day.
+If it has free access to the rest of the room all day long, that’s obviously different compared to when you only offer a few hours of out-of-cage time a day.

-In general, a cockatiel cage should be large enough to accommodate a few perches (at least 2-3, preferably near the top of the cage).
+In general, a cockatiel cage should be large enough to accommodate a few natural parrot perches (at least 2-3, preferably near the top of the cage).
 You should also be able to place the food bowls as well as plenty of toys while still leaving enough room for the bird to stretch its wings and hop or fly around.

-As a rule of thumb, avoid anything that’s less than 24″ (61 cm) long, and that’s for a cage that’s mainly used just for sleeping.
+As a rule of thumb, avoid anything that’s less than 24″ (61 cm) long, and that’s for a cage that’s used just for sleeping.
 Although vertical parrot cages are more popular, a rectangular one is actually ideal.
 Cockatiels and other parrots use horizontal space more than vertical space.

 Did you know?
 Cockatiels are prone to night frights, where they freak out and can seriously hurt themselves.
 You might need to install a night light close to the cage.